mchenggit/kabanero-event/architecture/README.md

 A new run may be triggered when the pipeline definition and its dependency changes.
 For example,
 - When the specification of the pipeline changes.
-- When a builder image changes to incorporate changes to operating system, and prerequisite software.
+- When a builder image is modified to incorporate new versions of operating system, and prerequisite software.

 #### Promotion to Next Stage